ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 {: newline="true" spacing="compact"}
 Artificial Intelligence (AI):
-: Artificial Intelligence refers to an engineered system that can, for a given set of human-defined objectives, learn from data and generate outputs such as content, predictions, recommendations, or decisions.
+: Artificial Intelligence refers to an engineered system that, for a given set of human-defined objectives, learns from data to generate outputs such as content, predictions, recommendations, or decisions.

 AI Training: